6i-software/vba-monologger/src/getting-started/usages/add-context-data-to-log-messages.md

 ---
 description: Learn how to create and use log contexts in VBA Monologger.
-Understand the importance of adding extra data to log entries and how to incorporate placeholders in log messages for detailed insights.
 ---

 ## What is a log context?